 State Level Priorities:

 1. Wireless devices for Farmers Markets: A significant barrier for farmers markets and direct marketing farmers (e.g. Farm Stands) accepting SNAP Bridge Cards is the cost of the equipment to process transactions.
 In 2018, the State of Michigan provided support in the form of a one-time budget line item and leveraged that funding to apply for additional federal funding to provide no-cost wireless equipment.
 This is a temporary solution that will meet the need only until the funding runs out.
 There is still a need to secure permanent funding for equipment and associated monthly and transactional fees.
-The need has been even more prevalent as upcoming equipment changes will be needed due to changing technologies and a change in the state’s SNAP/EBT contract.
+The need has been even more prevalent as upcoming equipment changes will be needed due to changing technologies.
+MIFMA is requesting additional funding, as we anticipate the original funding will be exhausted during the 2021 season.

 2. COVID Response: As the COVID-19 pandemic continues to affect nearly every facet of our lives, units of government at all levels- local, state and national- continue to explore ways to help mitigate risks, protect our food system, and support small businesses, among other efforts, during these challenging times.
 MIFMA can be a voice for markets, direct-marketing farmers, small businesses, food access programs, and initiatives working to ensure that their needs, challenges and opportunities are being considered in these efforts.